 Watching videos of this visibly happening is cool.
 I actually appreciate brands you can see their technology.

-Like many running shoes, there are no seams in the upper.
+Like many running shoes, there are no seams in the upper in the On Cloudace.
 Usually, in women’s sizes, I wear between 10-11 wide.

 On doesn’t make wides at this point, so I chose a 10.5.
-It fits well, but given the option, I would have preferred a 10.5 wide.
+The On Cloudace fits well, but given the option, I would have preferred a 10.5 wide.
 Other than that, it fits fine, and I haven’t had any issues with needing a different size.
 The On Cloudace has a slightly wider toe box and with the engineered mesh, I can get away without a wide.
 The heel counter in the back of the On Cloudace, allows you to feel secure.

-To date, the Cloudace is one of the stiffest shoes I’ve tried.
-You can feel it’s that it’s maximum cushioned shoe without feeling weighed down.
+To date, the On Cloudace is one of the stiffest shoes I’ve tried.
+You can feel it’s that the On Cloudace is a maximum cushioned shoe without feeling weighed down.
 Like mentioned, it’s supported where I personally need it.

-The Cloudace itself is stable and responsive.
+The On Cloudace itself is stable and responsive.
 With the weight, that is rare for shoes.
-When I tried it on, I wasn’t sure how responsive it would actually be.
+When I tried it on, I wasn’t sure how responsive the On Cloudace would actually be.
 Would my foot melt into the cushion?
 Would I be able to run “fast” in the shoe?
 You feel the extra weight in the On Cloudace but it feels comfortable and supportive.
 The cushioning and support doesn’t get in the way of running.

-I’ve done a few short workouts in it, and I have run about the same pace.
-I’ve also done a few easy runs in it and felt good.
-For me, it will fit in nicely as a recovery run shoe.
+I’ve done a few short workouts in the On Cloudace, and I have run about the same pace.
+I’ve also done a few easy runs in the On Cloudace and felt good.
+For me, the On Cloudace will fit in nicely as a recovery run shoe.
 I can run fast, but I prefer other shoes to run fast in.
 Having such a wide range for a shoe is rare.
 If you’ve never worn On before, you’ll notice the “Clouds” at the bottom of the shoe.

 If you have ever run in Newton or adidas, you might appreciate On, because they do feel fairly similar.
 (I ran through 17 pairs of 4 lug Newton Gravities many years ago).